Sheaf-Theoretic Stratification Learning from Geometric and Topological Perspectives: Stratification Learning with the Local Homology Sheaf

-It is worthwhile to remark on the decision to refer to this sheaf as the local homology sheaf.
-If $X$ is a more general topological space (CW space, simplicial complex, manifold, etc), then the \emph{local homology} of $X$ at $x\in X$ is defined to be the direct limit of relative homology $H_\bullet(X, X-x):=\varinjlim H_\bullet (X,X-U)$ (where the direct limit is taken over all open neighborhoods $U$ of $x$ with the inclusion partial order)~\cite{Munkres1984} (page 196).
+If $X$ is a more general topological space (CW space, simplicial complex, manifold, etc), then the \emph{local homology} of $X$ at $x\in X$ is defined to be the direct limit of relative homology $H_\bullet(X, X-x):=\varinjlim H_\bullet (X,X-U)$ (where the direct limit is taken over all open neighborhoods $U$ of $x$ with the inclusion partial order)~\cite[page 196]{Munkres1984}.
 In our setting, the local homology of $X$ (a finite $T_0$-space) at a point $x\in X$ is given by $H_\bullet(X,X-B_x)$.
 Here we avoid using notions of direct limit by working with topological spaces that have minimal open neighborhoods.
 This motivates our decision to refer to the sheaf defined by relative homology $H_\bullet(X,X-U)$ for each open set $U$ (see Theorem \ref{theorem:LH-sheaf}), as the \emph{local homology sheaf} \footnote{See \cite{CianciOttina2017} for an interesting approach to the computation of homology groups of finite $T_0$-spaces using spectral sequences.}.

 The following theorem, though straightforward, provides justification for applying the results of Section~\ref{sec:clustering} to local homology computations. \begin{theorem} The functor $\mathcal{L}$ from the category of open sets of a finite $T_0$-space to the category of graded $R$-modules, defined by